-OPTION 1 Rome to Amalfi Coast (most popular, fastest, and greatest frequency):
+OPTION 1 Rome to Sorrento then on to Amalfi Coast (most popular, fastest, and greatest frequency):

 2. Walk downstairs to the underground Circumvesuviana station